sf-wdi-24/functions-challenges/README.md

 Evening challenges for the functions module.

+### Maxormin(num1, num2, max)

+Define a function ```maxOrMin``` that takes three parameters: two numbers and a boolean.
+Have it return the larger of the two numbers if the boolean is true, otherwise have it return the lesser of the numbers.

 ### sillySum(arr)

 Write a function that takes an array of numbers and returns the sum of each number multiplied by its index.